-In theory, it is one more step, but there are times when during the school year, as long as we work with different challenges, this previous step of creating groups/teams is not carried out because the composition of specific teams does not change.
+In theory it is one more step, but there are times when during the school year, as long as we work with different challenges, this previous step of creating groups / teams is not carried out because the composition of specific teams does not change.

-If the group/team change is necessary, this previous step that we can call phase 0 is essential.
+In the event that the group / team change is necessary, this previous step that we can call phase 0 is essential.